TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 This glorious situation is endemic within software engineering, and there's a whole cabal of gurus trying to stop it.
 "Deliver value, not features" is the cry, a concept which obviously ties in nicely with the [toppermost of the Agile Manifesto Principles](https://agilemanifesto.org/principles.html).
 These days, you may also hear the same concept described as "delivering outcomes not outputs".

 Whichever way it gets styled, though, I feel this concept gets a little confusing for the average software engineer, whose job is to *build things*.
 And you can't really *build an outcome*, can you?
 You have to build *the thing that causes the outcome to occur*.
-I'm splitting hairs a bit here, it's not *that* complicated a concept, but nevertheless the trap of defining the problem in terms of the solution we want to build is, as ever an easy one to fall into.
+I'm splitting hairs a bit here, it's not *that* complicated a concept, but nevertheless the trap of defining the problem in terms of the solution we want to build is, as ever, an easy one to fall into.

 So the trick is to set objectives that relate to measures of business performance, e.g.: